 Also known as Asteroids, Comet Sea Star, Dalmation Linckia, Freckled Sea Star, Freckled Starfish, Linckia Sea Star, Linckia Starfish, Mottled Linckia, Multicolor Sea Star, Multi-coloured Linckia Sea Star, Multi-coloured Linckia Starfish, Multipore Starfish, Spotted Linckia, Spotted Linckia Sea Star, Spotted Linckia Star, Spotted Linckia Starfish, Starfish.

-Found singly or in groups on rubble and sandy areas over subtidal reef flats, atoll lagoons and seaward reefs.
+Found singly or in constellations, on rubble and sandy areas, over sub-tidal reef flats, atoll lagoons, and seaward reefs.
+Varies in colour.

 They feed on algae and detritus.

 Depth - 0-70m